shotuple/shotuple.github.io/_featured_categories/da.md

 layout: list

 # The title of the tag's page.
-title: Study
+title: DA

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: study
+slug: Data Analysis

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  공부에 대해 기록합니다.
+  백준 문제 풀이

 # (Optional) You can disable grouping posts by date.
 # no_groups: true